 Shibori is the ancient Japanese craft of resist-dyeing – a technique used to embellish cloth in Japan for over 4000 years.
 The Japanese verb Shiboru means “to wring, squeeze, press”.
 Shibori requires manipulating the cloth by tying, twisting, folding, scrunching, and then securing the fabric before exposing it to dye.
 Areas with more resistance will not absorb the dye.
 One can find Shibori in textiles for fashion and interiors.
 The mysterious and spontaneous qualities of Shibori inspire many from all over the world, as such its patterns and tactile approach enjoy very high popularity.

-Why is the Shibori kimono Oi crop unique?
+Why is the Shibori kimono crop by Kiiro unique?

 For our Indigo line, we favour the Japanese hand resist dyeing technique Shibori to create our patterns, making every piece completely unique – no two pieces are the same.
 The Indigo Crop Kimono is made from 100% silk produced in Vietnam.